-The Gold Star Program was created to recognize a Member's contribution to the Orange County Sheriff's Department.
-The Member selection should be based on consistent commitment to law enforcement excellence.
+The Gold Star Program was created to recognize outstanding Member contributions to the Orange County Sheriff's Department.
+Gold Star Member selection should be based on consistent commitment to law enforcement excellence.
+The ceremony will be held annually at the end of each fiscal year.